(work in progress)

 shift

-The layer closest to the body for this entire period would have been a linen or cotton shift.
+The layer closest to the body for this entire period is a linen or cotton shift.
+It is constructed of rectangles and triangles, with short sleeves and a drawstring or gathered neckline being most common.

-The layer above the corset would be a linen or cotton petticoat, usually with bodice.
+The layer above the corset is a linen or cotton petticoat, usually with bodice.
 The cut of the neckline depends on the dress under which it will be worn.
-This example would work well under an early-style (1795-1805) high waisted gown with gathers across the front.
-For the later style gowns (1805-1820) the skirt of the petticoat should not be gathered in the front.
+The shape of the petticoat's skirt, especially the location of gathers, should follow the style of the gown being worn over it.

 1795